 - Are the targets really feasible?
 Do the numbers stack up and relate to each other?

 - Is it stretching enough?
 Or could you easily achieve more?

-- Have you missed anything out?
-Anything really obvious?
+- Have you missed anything?
+Is anything really obvious?
 Any blind spots?

 If you haven’t already click here to download your free PDF of the STAGe model to help you rapidly put together your partner Business plan.

 Once you have completed your partner business plan, it’s time to get feedback on it, plus identify the projects or activities which are critical to achieving your year 1 targets.
 Did you know?
 One of our most sought-after courses in our subscriber-only site Progress to Partner is called “How to Build a Cast-Iron Business Case for Partner”.
 We think it’s a must-have in your arsenal of tools and guidance to help with your career progression.
 There is also a section on the Partnership Admissions process with guides and recordings to help you find your way through the system.
 Check it out!

 Or Check out our How to Build a Cast-Iron Business Case for Partner self study course.